RayOfIdeas/DialogueSyntax/README.md

     + `Bob` contains a parameter data of `How are you doing?`.
     + `Rick` contains a parameter data of `I'm fine!`.

-**Note:** The usage of parameter tokens in `GOTO` are to help ensure both the writer and the encoder that the data contained inside the tokens must be retrieved as is.
+**Note:** The usage of parameter tokens in `GOTO` are to help ensure both the writer and the parser that the data contained inside the tokens must be retrieved as is.
 It also reminds the write that `GOTO` is not part of the spoken dialogue.

 ### Branching Dialogue Sample